We Connect the Unconnected

 Power your CSR programs.
 Drive your ESG commitment.

 Elevate your company reputation.
 Boost your employee engagement.
 Discover new technologies for humanitarian action.
 Network with our global community.
 Benefit from tax-deduction.

 TSF is the main telecoms responder for the U.N.
 Office for the Coordination of Humanitarian Affairs and one of the fastest responding NGOs in the world.

 WHAT WE DO

-In parallel to this core activity, TSF also develops, adapts, and makes available innovative and cost-effective solutions to assist migrants, refugees, displaced people and other disadvantaged communities in different areas, including education, healthcare, women’s rights and food security.
+We also provide on-going innovative, cost-effective technology solutions to assist refugees, displaced persons and other disadvantaged communities around the world, including education, healthcare, women’s rights and food security.

-Since 1998, TSF has responded to over 140 crises in more than 70 countries providing communication means to over 20 million people and nearly 1,000 NGOs.
+Since its creation in 1998, TSF has responded to over 150 crises in more than 70 countries, providing communication services to over 20 million people and nearly 1,000 NGOs.

 TSF is a member of the United Nations Emergency Telecommunications Cluster (UNETC), a partner of the Office for the Coordination of Humanitarian Affairs (UNOCHA) and the Association of Southeast Asian Nations (ASEAN), and a member of the US State Department’s Advisory Committee on International Communications and Information Policy.

 Whether you are a company, a foundation, a local authority, a public institution, a private individual, or an academic institution, your support will allow TSF to amplify the impact of emergency response missions and of long-term development projects.
 Your generosity can take the form of financial sponsorship, skills-based support, financial donations, volunteering, or organization of fundraising events.

 Visit the global TSF site for more information – https://tsfi.org